Sivagamiyin Sapatham: Part 2: The Siege of Kanchi

 Seven months pass and Paranjothi is now a trusted and able commander in Mahendravarman's army.
 With the battle with Pulikesi fast approaching, Paranjothi returns to Kanchi and soon becomes a close friend of Narasimhavarman.
 The prince also finds him a suitable companion to describe his lost love and longing to meet Sivagami.
 Satrugnan, the spy chief, in the Pallava army, comes with the news from the emperor asking Narasimhavarman to launch an attack on Durveneedhan, a local chieftain who tries to attack Kanchi in this hour of crisis.

 Aayannar and Sivagami, after being prodded by Naganandhi leave from their settlement to a Buddhist monastery to get away from the impending war.
 Naganandhi almost gains Sivagami's trust by promising her that he will make her famous by arranging for her performance in all the important sites of the Chola and Pandya kingdoms.
 From the Buddhist monastery Sivagami notices Narasimhavarman chasing Durveneedhan's forces and in a sudden twist of events Narasimhavarman rescues Aayannar, Sivagami from an impending flood.
-Unknowst to them the flood actually results due to the breach of the bank of a lake by Naganandhi.
+Unknownst to them the flood actually results due to the breach of the bank of a lake by Naganandhi.

 The prince, sculptor and the dancer along with Gundodharan a student of Aayannar (who is actually a spy working for the Pallavas) take refuge in the village, Mandapapattu.
 The romance between Narasimhavarman further blossoms with Sivagami getting convinced that the prince would eventually marry her even though she is a poor sculptor's daughter.
 Naganandhi tries to assassinate Narasimhavarman but is locked in a room in a temple by the quick wits of Gundodharan.
 Naganandhi, however, manages to escape and steal the royal seal of the Pallavas.
 The emperor Mahendravarman reaches the village and almost begs Sivagami to forget marrying Narasimhavarman something which Sivagami claims is very difficult for her to do.
 Finally the royal party leaves for Kanchi leaving behind Aayannar and Sivagami.

 Mahendravarman returns to Kanchi.
 Nanganandhi is arrested by Mahendravarman in Kanchi.
 As per the orders of the king, the fort is properly protected and is ready to face the invasion of Pulakeshin's army.
 The siege of Kanchi by Pulakeshin begins.